FAQs

 A Partner University is an academic institution that is a member of a Virtual Institute (VI) coalition.
 Each VI is a coalition of schools, consisting of one Lead University and one or more Partner Universities.
 While all members contribute to the VI’s mission, the Lead University is the primary point of contact and coordination.
 Partner Universities are contracted directly with the Lead University and do not have a direct contractual relationship with the Griffiss Institute.

-Student & Intern Questions
+Scholar & Intern Questions

 Intern accommodations are made at local dorms.
 All interns can expect to have a roommate.
 We currently do not take roommate requests.